TaDish-App/TaDish-App.github.io/index.md

 The desired capabilities of the Dish Data technology encompass detailed dish-level data collection, user-friendly tagging and categorization options, advanced search and filtering functionalities, the promotion of a vibrant user community, real-time dish ratings and reviews, geolocation features for restaurant discovery, and easy image sharing capabilities.
 Together, these features aim to empower users to make informed choices about sustainable, locally sourced, and indigenous foods while fostering a community committed to food resiliency.
 The success of the project can be measured by increased demand for food resilient dishes, reduced plate waste, and a growing user base actively engaged in promoting eco-conscious dining choices.

 # Usage
-_This section provides an overview of the current status of the technology associated with the project.
-It should include screenshots for all implemented screens of the app.
-Provide descriptive text with each screenshot and build a narrative.
-(This section will get progressively more detailed with each release of your app.)_

 ## Welcome to Dish Data - Dish the Dish!

 ### Landing Page